saram-aman/Interview-NodeJs-Preparation/interview_concepts/ai_genai_interview.md

   - **A:** Track latency, error rates, usage, and output quality.
 Use alerts for anomalies, and collect user feedback for continuous improvement.
 - **Q:** What is model governance and why is it important?
   - **A:** Governance ensures responsible AI use, tracks model changes, enforces compliance, and manages risk in production systems.

+---

+## 7. Contextual Assistants & Embeddings

+### Overview
+Contextual assistants leverage embeddings to understand and respond to user queries based on relevant context.

+### Key Concepts
+- **Embeddings:** Numeric vector representations of text, images, or other data.
+- **Similarity Search:** Finding nearest neighbors in vector space for context retrieval.
+- **Vector Databases:** Storing and searching embeddings for efficient retrieval.
+- **Semantic Search:** Understanding user intent and finding relevant documents.

+### Advanced Topics
+- **Multi-modal Context:** Combining text, image, and audio embeddings for rich context.
+- **Contextual Memory:** Storing and retrieving historical conversations and user preferences.
+- **Embedding Models:** Fine-tuned models for specific domains (e.g., medical, legal).
+- **Efficient Retrieval:** Using approximate nearest neighbor search for speed.

+### Sample Interview Questions
+- **Q:** How do contextual assistants work?
+  - **A:** They use embeddings to find relevant documents or information, understand user intent, and generate appropriate responses.
+- **Q:** What are the challenges of embedding-based retrieval?
+  - **A:** Dimensionality, similarity search efficiency, and ensuring relevant context is retrieved.

+---

+## 8. Model Evaluation & Benchmarking

+### Overview
+Evaluating LLMs and GenAI systems is critical for understanding their performance, reliability, and suitability for production use.

+### Key Concepts
+- **Automatic Metrics:** BLEU, ROUGE, METEOR, BERTScore, MMLU, TruthfulQA, etc.
+- **Human Evaluation:** Judging output quality, relevance, factuality, and safety.
+- **Task-Specific Benchmarks:** SuperGLUE, BigBench, HELM, etc.
+- **A/B Testing:** Comparing model versions or prompt strategies.

+### Advanced Topics
+- **Robustness Testing:** Adversarial prompts, out-of-distribution data.
+- **Long-Context Evaluation:** Measuring performance on long documents or conversations.
+- **Bias & Fairness Audits:** Detecting and quantifying model bias.
+- **Continuous Evaluation:** Automated pipelines for ongoing monitoring.

+### Sample Interview Questions
+- **Q:** How do you evaluate the quality of LLM outputs?
+  - **A:** Use a mix of automatic metrics (BLEU, ROUGE), human evaluation, and task-specific benchmarks.
+Consider relevance, factuality, and safety.
+- **Q:** What are the limitations of automatic metrics for LLMs?
+  - **A:** They may not capture semantic correctness, creativity, or context.
+Human evaluation is often needed for nuanced tasks.

+---

+## 9. Responsible AI & Ethics

+### Overview
+Responsible AI ensures that GenAI systems are fair, transparent, safe, and aligned with human values.

+### Key Concepts
+- **Bias & Fairness:** Identifying and mitigating harmful biases.
+- **Transparency:** Model explainability, documentation, and reporting.
+- **Safety:** Preventing harmful, toxic, or unsafe outputs.
+- **Privacy:** Protecting user data and respecting consent.
+- **Regulation:** Compliance with laws (GDPR, CCPA, etc.).

+### Advanced Topics
+- **Red Teaming:** Stress-testing models for unsafe behavior.
+- **Explainability Tools:** LIME, SHAP, attention visualization.
+- **Ethical Dilemmas:** Handling ambiguous or controversial queries.
+- **AI Governance:** Policies, audits, and accountability.

+### Sample Interview Questions
+- **Q:** How do you ensure fairness in LLM applications?
+  - **A:** Use diverse training data, bias audits, fairness metrics, and post-processing.
+Involve stakeholders in design and evaluation.
+- **Q:** What is red teaming in AI?
+  - **A:** Systematically probing models for unsafe, biased, or adversarial behavior to improve robustness and safety.

+---

+## 10. Multi-modal AI (Text, Image, Audio)

+### Overview
+Multi-modal AI models process and generate multiple data types, such as text, images, and audio.

+### Key Concepts
+- **Vision-Language Models:** CLIP, BLIP, GPT-4V, Flamingo.
+- **Audio Models:** Whisper, AudioLM, Speech-to-Text.
+- **Cross-Modal Retrieval:** Searching images with text, vice versa.
+- **Multi-modal Generation:** DALL-E, Stable Diffusion, MusicLM.

+### Advanced Topics
+- **Fusion Architectures:** Early, late, and hybrid fusion of modalities.
+- **Alignment:** Ensuring consistent understanding across modalities.
+- **Evaluation:** Multi-modal benchmarks (VQAv2, COCO, AudioSet).
+- **Applications:** Search, captioning, content creation, accessibility.

+### Sample Interview Questions
+- **Q:** What are the challenges of multi-modal AI?
+  - **A:** Data alignment, model size, evaluation complexity, and ensuring consistent performance across modalities.
+- **Q:** How do vision-language models like CLIP work?
+  - **A:** They jointly embed images and text into a shared space, enabling cross-modal retrieval and zero-shot classification.

+---

+## 11. Fine-tuning & Customization

+### Overview
+Fine-tuning adapts pre-trained LLMs to specific domains, tasks, or user needs.

+### Key Concepts
+- **Supervised Fine-tuning:** Training on labeled data for target tasks.
+- **Instruction Tuning:** Training models to follow instructions (e.g., Alpaca, FLAN).
+- **Parameter-Efficient Tuning:** LoRA, adapters, prompt tuning.
+- **Data Curation:** High-quality, diverse, and safe datasets.

+### Advanced Topics
+- **RLHF (Reinforcement Learning from Human Feedback):** Aligning models with human preferences.
+- **Continual Learning:** Updating models without catastrophic forgetting.
+- **Domain Adaptation:** Transferring knowledge to new domains.
+- **Evaluation:** Avoiding overfitting, measuring generalization.

+### Sample Interview Questions
+- **Q:** What is LoRA and why is it useful?
+  - **A:** LoRA (Low-Rank Adaptation) fine-tunes small parameter subsets, reducing compute and memory needs while maintaining performance.
+- **Q:** How do you prevent overfitting during fine-tuning?
+  - **A:** Use regularization, early stopping, data augmentation, and cross-validation.

+---

+## 12. LLM Security & Adversarial Attacks

+### Overview
+Securing LLMs involves defending against prompt injection, data leakage, and adversarial attacks.

+### Key Concepts
+- **Prompt Injection:** Manipulating model behavior via crafted inputs.
+- **Data Leakage:** Unintended exposure of training data or sensitive info.
+- **Adversarial Prompts:** Inputs designed to elicit harmful or incorrect outputs.
+- **Output Filtering:** Post-processing to block unsafe responses.

+### Advanced Topics
+- **Detection & Mitigation:** Input sanitization, output validation, anomaly detection.
+- **Red Teaming:** Systematic adversarial testing.
+- **Watermarking:** Identifying LLM-generated content.
+- **Security Audits:** Regular reviews and penetration testing.

+### Sample Interview Questions
+- **Q:** How do you defend against prompt injection?
+  - **A:** Sanitize user input, restrict model instructions, use output validation, and monitor for suspicious patterns.
+- **Q:** What is data leakage in LLMs?
+  - **A:** When a model reveals sensitive or proprietary information from its training data, either intentionally or accidentally.

+---

+## 13. Open Source LLMs (Llama, Falcon, MPT, etc.)

+### Overview
+Open source LLMs provide alternatives to proprietary models, enabling customization, transparency, and on-prem deployment.

+### Key Concepts
+- **Popular Models:** Llama (Meta), Falcon (TII), MPT (MosaicML), GPT-NeoX, BLOOM.
+- **Licensing:** Commercial vs. research use, open weights.
+- **Community & Ecosystem:** HuggingFace, OpenLLM, model zoos.
+- **Customization:** Fine-tuning, quantization, deployment flexibility.

+### Advanced Topics
+- **Inference Optimization:** Quantization, pruning, distillation for efficient serving.
+- **Multi-modal Extensions:** Adapting open models for images, audio, code.
+- **Benchmarking:** Comparing open models to proprietary ones.
+- **Security & Privacy:** On-prem deployment for sensitive data.

+### Sample Interview Questions
+- **Q:** What are the advantages of open source LLMs?
+  - **A:** Customization, transparency, cost control, and the ability to deploy on-premises for privacy and compliance.
+- **Q:** How do you choose between open source and proprietary LLMs?
+  - **A:** Consider performance, licensing, support, customization needs, and data privacy requirements.

+---

+## 14. Model Compression & Distillation

+### Overview
+Model compression reduces the size and compute requirements of LLMs for efficient inference and deployment.

+### Key Concepts
+- **Distillation:** Training a smaller "student" model to mimic a larger "teacher" model.
+- **Quantization:** Reducing precision of weights (e.g., FP32 → INT8).
+- **Pruning:** Removing redundant weights or neurons.
+- **Knowledge Transfer:** Preserving performance while reducing size.

+### Advanced Topics
+- **Mixed Precision Inference:** Using lower-precision arithmetic for speed.
+- **Sparse Models:** Leveraging sparsity for faster inference.
+- **Edge Deployment:** Running LLMs on mobile or IoT devices.
+- **Trade-offs:** Balancing accuracy, speed, and resource usage.

+### Sample Interview Questions
+- **Q:** What is knowledge distillation and why is it important?
+  - **A:** It transfers knowledge from a large model to a smaller one, enabling faster, cheaper, and more scalable inference.
+- **Q:** How does quantization affect model performance?
+  - **A:** It reduces model size and speeds up inference, but may slightly degrade accuracy if not carefully tuned.

+---

+## 15. AI Productization & Deployment

+### Overview
+Turning AI models into reliable, scalable products requires robust deployment, monitoring, and user experience design.

+### Key Concepts
+- **Serving Infrastructure:** REST APIs, gRPC, serverless, edge deployment.
+- **Model Monitoring:** Usage, latency, drift, and error tracking.
+- **A/B Testing:** Experimenting with model versions and features.
+- **User Feedback Loops:** Collecting and integrating user feedback.

+### Advanced Topics
+- **CI/CD for AI:** Automated testing, deployment, and rollback.
+- **Model Registry:** Tracking versions, metadata, and lineage.
+- **Scaling:** Autoscaling, load balancing, multi-region deployment.
+- **UX for AI:** Designing interfaces for trust, transparency, and control.

+### Sample Interview Questions
+- **Q:** What are the main challenges in deploying LLMs to production?
+  - **A:** Scalability, latency, monitoring, cost, security, and ensuring a positive user experience.
+- **Q:** How do you monitor and improve AI products post-launch?
+  - **A:** Track usage, collect feedback, monitor drift, run A/B tests, and iterate on model and UX improvements.